pudly/schmopera-hugo/content/articles/stars-of-the-lyric.md

 youtube_url = ""

 +++
-Chicago's Millennium Park was packed on Friday night for what always feels like the final hurrah of the city's outdoor concert season: [_Stars of the Lyric_](https://www.lyricopera.org/productions/lyric-opera/stars-of-lyric-opera-at-millennium-park/).
+Chicago's Millennium Park was packed on Friday night for what always feels like the final hurrah of the city's outdoor concert season: [_Stars of Lyric Opera_](https://www.lyricopera.org/productions/lyric-opera/stars-of-lyric-opera-at-millennium-park/).
 With an ever-so-slight chill in the air, we threw on our jackets (for the first time in months!) and eagerly scooted into our orange plastic chairs for a cheery preview of the Lyric Opera of Chicago's 2019-2020 season.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1567902593/media/2019/09/StarsofLyric2_f29d39.jpg){{% /md %}}